 How to Fix Slow App Store Download

 The iOS App Store is the subject of continual improvements by Apple, be it speed or user-friendliness.
-From time to time however, the App Store is slow, either the browsing within the store is sluggish or you encounter slow download speeds from the iTunes App Store.
-Especially with iOS 6, we found out that one specific feature contributed to slow App Store issues related to browsing.
+From time to time however, the App Store is slow, either the browsing within the store is sluggish or you encounter slow download speeds in the App Store.
+There are a number of possible issues causing a slow App Store.

 The culprit: Genius for Apps

 Genius for Apps is Apple’s old app recommendation engine, which can still be used in iOS 6.
 Genius recommends apps based on your preferences and aims to provide the best possible user experience.
 It also slows down your browsing experience within the store, thus we suggest dectivating the feature when running into any issues.

 How to turn off Genius for Apps and fix your slow App Store (iOS 6)

 Your App Store browsing is sluggish, thus you want to disable Genius for Apps to see if it helps.
 This can be accomplished by going to the App Store, selecting the “Featured” tab and scrolling all the way to the bottom.
 You’ll see your Apple ID, which you can tap.
 Then select “View Apple ID” to see your account overview.
 From the menu, select “Turn Off Genius for Apps” to turn the feature off.
 Don’t worry, you can always go back and enable it if you want.